9 Best Ambient AI Medical Scribes 2026

 We scored each product across five weighted categories totaling 100 points.
 The weights reflect what matters most in clinical practice, not what makes for the flashiest product demo.

-Clinical decision support (20 points) evaluated whether the product provides differential diagnosis generation, assessment and plan creation with evidence citations, clinical reasoning documentation, real-time evidence queries, and guideline integration.
-This category has an intentionally high weight because CDS is the capability that separates documentation tools from clinical tools.
-A scribe that documents accurately but contributes nothing to clinical reasoning is solving half the problem.
+Clinical decision support (20 points) evaluated whether public materials describe differential diagnosis generation, assessment-and-plan creation, clinical reasoning documentation, evidence queries, and guideline or source integration.
+This category has an intentionally high weight because CDS is the capability that separates documentation-only tools from broader clinical workflow tools.

-Pricing and accessibility (15 points) assessed free tier availability, individual pricing transparency, enterprise pricing accessibility, total cost of ownership including hidden implementation and training costs, student/resident pricing, and whether pricing information is publicly available or requires a sales conversation.
+Pricing and accessibility (15 points) assessed free tier availability, individual pricing transparency, enterprise pricing accessibility, likely implementation burden, and whether pricing information is publicly available or requires a sales conversation.

 Data Sources

 Disclosure: Glass Health is our product.
-We built this comparison because physicians deserve transparent, detailed evaluations of the tools they use every day — and because we believe Glass’s combination of scribing and clinical decision support stands up to scrutiny.
-We evaluated Glass using the same criteria applied to every competitor.
-Where Glass has limitations — fewer EHR integrations than Suki and less international presence than Heidi — we have documented them.
+We built this comparison so physicians can review transparent, detailed evaluations of the tools they use every day.
+Glass''s combination of scribing and clinical decision support is central to that evaluation, so we applied the same criteria to Glass and every competitor.
+We document Glass''s tradeoffs, including fewer EHR integrations than Suki, no KLAS rating, and less international presence than Heidi.
 The scores reflect our honest assessment.
 We encourage every physician to test multiple products, including ours, before making a decision.
 Try Glass Health free.

 Ambient Scribe Capabilities Compared: A Deep Technical Analysis